 Storebrand has several activities and projects implemented in our strategy to realize this opportunity.
 Such activities includes to secure that all new-build-, renovation- and retrofit projects are certified according to BREEAM NOR standards, that our standing investments (which are Storebrand's properties in running lease business) undergo the BREEAM In-Use certification, and that they through physical measures systematically improve their energy and climate efficiency.
+In 2020, 5 new buildings were certified, 4 in Norway and 1 in Sweden.
+An example is the acquisition of Helsfyr Hotel, Oslo, where we negotiated Breeam certification into the renovation and construction works before takeover.
+Another example is the involvement of the facility management team in conducting the survey/mapping for the Breeam In-Use assessments of three shopping centres, in order to also plan improvement measures towards recertification.
 After the BREEAM certification process for our building projects in Norway and Sweden, Storebrand uses the same strategy for mapping and screening grounds for building-specific green building action plans and certification grade improvements.
-The calculation of the cost to realize the opportunity is based on the amount of BREEAM projects to be realized after 2019 and the approximate cost per property.
-BREEAM NOR-Projects: 15 x NOK 1,5 million = NOK 22,5 million In-Use cost per real estate property NOK 500' x 27 = NOK 13,5 million Total cost: NOK 22,5 mill + NOK 13,5 mill = NOK 36 mill
+The calculation of the cost to realize the opportunity is based on the amount of BREEAM projects to be realized after 01.01.2020 and the approximate cost per property.

+BREEAM NOR-Projects: 5 x NOK 5 million = NOK 25 million OR In-Use cost per real estate property 27NOK 500' = NOK 13,5 million Total cost: NOK 22,5 mil + NOK 13,5 mill = NOK 36 mill